DEMETRIUSCARTER/tech-blog/README.md

 ## GENERAL INFORMATION
  A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 This site is currently not functioning properly.
+Unable to install "dotnet ef migrations add InitialCreate" package.

 <a href="https://ibb.co/bN9jXHL"><img src="https://i.ibb.co/8PZn9z2/Screenshot-2023-01-07-at-4-09-51-PM.png" alt="Screenshot-2023-01-07-at-4-09-51-PM" border="0"></a>